Cowboys Don't Cry (film)

 Cowboys Don't Cry is a Canadian drama film, directed by Anne Wheeler and released in 1988.
+The film is based on a novel by Marilyn Halvorson.
+It stars Ron White, Zachary Ansley, Rebecca Jenkins, Janet-Laine Green and Thomas Hauff.
+The film received four Genie Award nominations at the 10th Genie Awards in 1989.

+Plot

-Based on a novel by Marilyn Halvorson, the film centres on Josh Morgan (Ron White), a rodeo clown, and former rodeo champion whose relationship with his son Shane (Zachary Ansley), is strained after Lucy (Rebecca Jenkins), Josh's wife and Shane's mother, is killed in an accident caused by Josh's drunk driving.
-After the horrific accident, Josh sinks into depression and self-pity.
-In the wake of the tragedy of his mother's death, Shane struggles to pick up the pieces and make up for his father's shortcomings.
+The film centres on Josh Morgan (Ron White), a rodeo clown, and former rodeo champion whose relationship with his son, Shane (Zachary Ansley), is strained after his wife, Lucy (Rebecca Jenkins), is killed in a car accident caused by his drunk driving.
+After the accident, he sinks into depression and self-pity.
+In the wake of the tragedy of Lucy's death, Shane struggles to pick up the pieces and make up for Josh's shortcomings.
 When Shane's grandfather dies, leaving a small ranch in his will, he hopes that his dream of settling down happily in one place, might come true after all.
 But how can a 14-year-old boy turn the run-down place around and keep the banker from seizing it, while attending school and looking after a father who is usually in the liability column?

 Cast

+Background and production

+Director Anne Wheeler said she had "several directing offers", and chose this film because Atlantis agreed to let her write the screenplay and direct the film too.
+Wheeler said that she "wanted the challenge of writing a feature-length script because I hadn't done that before".
+She also said her "first drafts were weak", because she "stereotyped the male characters".
+She noted that she had to put herself in "their position" and just ignore the "fact that they were men", because "if you start thinking of them as 'the other', you fall into stereotypes and the same patterns that have been shown time and time again".

+Marilyn Halvorson, who wrote the novel the film is based on, criticized Wheeler's screenplay for "shifting the focus away from the teenage protagonist to the problems of the father".
+For her part, Wheeler just "shrugged off" Halvorson's irritation with the screenplay, saying she "took the intent of the book seriously", but in her view, the "script has to work for me", and the actors didn't "see any conflict either".

+A large portion of the film was shot on location in Pincher Creek, in southern Alberta, Canada.

 Release

-The film premiered in Calgary, Alberta on February 5, 1988 as part of the cultural festival for the 1988 Winter Olympics, and had theatrical screenings in selected other cities before airing on CBC Television in November.
+The film premiered in Calgary, Alberta on February 5, 1988, as part of the cultural festival for the 1988 Winter Olympics, and had theatrical screenings in selected other cities before airing on CBC Television in November.